victor-david/restless-tiingo/README.md

 # Restless Tiingo

 **Restless Tiingo** is a .Net library that enables you to access financial data from the Tiingo service.
-The following services are supported:
+You can access the data via the REST api or via web sockets.

+## Assemblies
+- Restless.Tiingo - Provides access to REST services
-- Ticker - Provides ticker meta data and prices
+  - Ticker meta data and prices
+  - Forex bids and prices
+  - Crypto meta data and prices
-- News - Provides access to the Tiingo news feed
+  - Tiingo news feed
-- Search - Enables you to query the Tiingo service to obtain supported symbols, etc.
+  - Search lets you query the Tiingo service to obtain supported symbols, etc.

-- Crypto - Provides access to crypto prices and meta data
+- Restless.Tiingo.Socket - Provides access to web socket services
+  - Forex quotes
+  - Crypto quotes and trades
+  - IEX quotes and trades

-## Usage examples
+## Usage examples (REST)

 ~~~c#
 using Restless.Tiingo.Client;